S.H.A.R.E. COMMUNITY DEVELOPMENT CORP's SALES DEPARTMENT AWARDS & CELEBRATION WEEKEND

 Ryan Allison - "The Big Kahuna - #1 Company Sale Leader – Quadruple Millionaire Status & Elite 485 Investor-Purchaser”

+Memorable team pictures were taken before planned departures the following morning.
+An unforgettable time was had by all.
+Additionally, several company members spent quality time together going out for Karaoke and other activities after hours on each of the three nights for the weekend.

 S.H.A.R.E.
 Community Development Corp was delighted to host the entire company at The Post Oak Hotel, Houston's #1 hotel, for an unforgettable weekend filled with fun, celebration, and future goal setting for the Sales Department.
-As the event drew to a close, team members departed feeling rejuvenated and fully prepared to continue their dedicated service to future Investor-Purchasers in the SCDC business model opportunity.
+As the weekend events ended, team members departed feeling rejuvenated and fully prepared to continue their dedicated service to future Investor-Purchasers in the SCDC business model opportunity.

 S.H.A.R.E.
 Community Development Corp is headquartered in Houston, Texas.
 To learn more about our Investor-Purchaser opportunities or the company, please visit: